 The American College of Rheumatology is the world’s leading professional organization of rheumatologists and rheumatology health professionals.
 The Association of Rheumatology Professionals, or ARP, is the interprofessional division of the ACR.
 The ACR’s foundation, the Rheumatology Research Foundation, is a 501(c)3 nonprofit organization whose mission is to advance research and training to improve the health of people with rheumatic diseases.

 The ACR’s roots date back more than 80 years to the American Rheumatism Association (ARA), an organization of leading physicians whose aim was to study and improve the control of rheumatic diseases.
-After eight decades, the ACR has more than 9,600 members from around the world, and welcomes 16,000+ attendees to its Annual Meeting each year.
+After eight decades, the ACR has nearly 8,500 members from around the world, and welcomes 16,000+ attendees to its annual meeting each year.

 The ACR actively works to ensure the ongoing vitality of the profession of rheumatology through programs of education, research, advocacy, information and professional development.

-The ACR has more than 9,600 members worldwide.
+The ACR has nearly 8,500 members worldwide.
 Our members live and work in 86 countries around the world.
-Our members include rheumatology clinicians, researchers, academics, fellows, fellows-in-training, residents and students.
+Our members include rheumatology clinicians, researchers, academics, fellows, fellows in training, residents and students.
 The ARP’s diverse members include advanced practice nurses, nurses, occupational therapists, physical therapists, psychologists, social workers, epidemiologists, physician assistants, educators, clinicians, researchers, research coordinators, practice managers and office staff working in rheumatology settings.

-The ACR/ARP Annual Meeting is the world’s premier rheumatology meeting, held each fall.
+The ACR's annual meeting, ACR Convergence, is the world’s premier rheumatology meeting, held each fall.
 This meeting attracts 16,000+ rheumatology and industry professionals from more than 100 countries, presents hundreds of scientific abstracts and lectures, and offers forums for education, networking, discussion and advocacy in rheumatology.
 Throughout the year, the ACR holds a series of educational meetings where rheumatologists and fellows gather to present and discuss research, and advance their knowledge and skills.
 We also provide convenient, affordable web-based programs and audio conferences to enable rheumatology professionals to learn in their own hometowns.